datapastry/pypastry/README.md

  - For each train and test set, it trains the `predictor` on the train set and generate predictions on the test set, and computes the score on the test set using the `scorer`.
  - Generates a results file in JSON format and stores it in a folder called `results`
- - Adds the new file and any modified files to git staging and runs a git commit.
  - Outputs the results of the experiment.
+ - Your repo has to be clean (no (un)staged changes) for experiment to run.
+If you want to use dirty repo, you can with calling pypsatry with force flag `-f`.
+However, results will not be possible to bond with exact code state.

 The results includes:
- - Git hash: the commit identifier from git that allows you to return to this version of the code at any later point in time.
+ - Git hash: the commit identifier of the code used to run the experiment.
+There might be `"dirty_"` prefix indicating that unclean repo was used with this experiment.
+The hash belongs to the latest commit, however, the information about (un)staged changes is lost.
+ - Git summary: A summary note
  - Dataset hash: a hash generated from the dataset that will change if the dataset changes.
  - Run start: the time that the experiment run started
  - Model: the name of the `predictor` class used